 PRAYER FOR TODAY:

-Dear Lord, grant me the grace to practise today the very message I’m preaching to my blog partners.
-In Jesus Name I pray, Amen!
+Dear Lord, grant me the grace to practice today this very message being shared with me and my blog partners.
+In Jesus’ Name I pray, Amen!

 100 PERSONAL WORDS:

 When I have preached on the streets, I have had to fight and win over fear.
-It was the same when I went on TV for the first time almost 51 years ago.
+It was the same when I went on TV for the first time almost 55 years ago.
 It’s really no different from the hesitation I feel in one-to-one ministry.
 I’ve had to just start speaking.
 Starting is the hard part.
 Once I’ve started, I know I have to keep going.
-Of course, I’ve had to be willing to fall apart and look like the biggest fool around.
-But God never let me down!
+Of course, I’ve had to be willing to fail and look like the biggest fool around.
+But God has never let me down!
 Also, God lets me know when to stop.
 The thoughts which I’m expressing cease to come to me.
 I’ve heard of the person who had nothing to say, but he had to have a place to say it!
 We, however, have the most important message in the whole world.
-A ?preacher was asked how he got his message across.
+A preacher was asked how he got his message across so clearly.
 He answered, “I tell them what I’m going to tell them.
 Then I tell them what I’m telling them.
 Then I tell them what I told them.”
 May I always remember that “Jesus” is my message.

-Yours for communicating “Jesus” to the whole world and one-to-one to every individual we meet,
+Yours for communicating “Jesus” to the whole world and one-to-one at every opportunity,